kevin-helliwell/zipcode_optimization/README.md

 # What This Does

-This program uses facts about zipcodes in the United States to deduce a user's possible state location based on their zipcode if location access is not available/provided.
+This program uses facts about zipcodes in the United States to deduce a user's possible state location based on the first digit of their zipcode if location access is not available/provided.

 This is intended as logical scaffolding to optimize what listings to show in the absence of user location access for a [project I work on](https://offroadfunfinder.com).

 # Logic

-If we know based on the zipcode where the user *cannot be*, that means we can render fewer total listings.
+If we know based on the first digit of a user's zipcode where the user *cannot be*, that means we can render fewer total listings.
 At the same time, the listings we do render are closer to where the user might be.

 Compared to rendering all listings for the entire United States, this approach is way more efficient.

-The absolute worst case scenario would involve rendering 30 states' worth of listings.
-That's still 20 states' worth of listings that don't have to be rendered.
+The absolute worst case scenario would involve rendering listings for 30 states.
+That still means the listings for 20 states do not have to be rendered at all. 🙂

-And all of this is just based on the first digit of the user's zipcode.
-That's it.

 ![image](https://user-images.githubusercontent.com/39539208/226200787-db5ec6bf-3b0e-40db-b1ec-0d030e8794e1.png)